North Shore Scenic Drive Minnesota, USA Travel Guide

 Available at many diners, cafes, and some eateries in the resort.

-Delicious in late summer/early fall when wild blueberries are in season, found in pies, crumbles, muffins.
+Delicious in late summer/late september to early october when wild blueberries are in season, found in pies, crumbles, muffins.

 Betty's Pies (Two Harbors) is legendary; local bakeries also feature blueberry items.

-True street food culture is limited, having dishes trucks mainly appearing during celebrations in Duluth.
+True street food the way of life is limited, with food trucks mainly appearing during festivals in Duluth.

 Blueberry season (late July/August) brings themed dishes.
 Syrup from maple trees season (spring) means fresh syrup is available.